livnatje/DIALOGUE/README.md

 The **input** consistes of single-cell transcriptomes of different cell types, usually together with a more compact representation (e.g., PCs).
 The **output** will be multicellular programs (MCPs) of co-regulated genes across the different cell types, their expression across the cells, and association with specific phenotype(s) of interest.
 Each MCP consists of multiple cell-type-specific gene subsets.

 For specific cell-cell "interactions" you can run the pairwise version, using the data of two cell types of interest as input.
-DIALOGUE can also identify MCPs that span multiple cell types (as we show in our pre-print **_Jerby-Arnon and Regev bioRxiv 2020_**).
+DIALOGUE can also identify MCPs that span multiple cell types (see **_Jerby-Arnon and Regev Nature Biotechnology 2022_**).

 See the [tutorial](https://github.com/livnatje/DIALOGUE/wiki/Tutorial) for more details.